-Any ASU student registered for at least 1 graduate-level credit at the time of application and the time of travel (Summer enrollment not required) may apply for up to $950 per academic year.
+Any ASU student registered for at least one (1) graduate-level credit at the time of application and the time of travel (Summer enrollment not required) may apply for up to $950 per academic year.
 Travel must be directly related to the applicant’s graduate program of study.

-The cost of your meals will be calculated on your ASU Travel Authorization (TA) form using the daily rate determined by ASU (per diem) for your destination.
-If you are submitting an electronic TA form, this will be calculated automatically.
-If you are submitting a paper TA form, this will be done by hand.
+The cost of your meals can be calculated using the daily rate determined by ASU (per diem) for your destination.
+To determine this rate, visit https://cfo.asu.edu/travel-perdiem.

 The Travel Grant will not cover the cost of rental cars, phone calls, internet access charges, or any expense prohibited by university policy.
 Expenses paid in cash are not reimbursable.
 Only pay with credit card or check.